Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

 }
 ```
 Now let's write some tests!

-Inside the integration folder I am going to create a `search.feature` file and a `search` folder.
-It is important that the name of the feature file and the directory match up exactly as this is how the cucumber pre-processor finds the step definitions.
+Inside the integration folder, I am going to create a `search.feature` file and a `search` folder.
+The name of the feature file and the directory should match exactly as this is how the cucumber pre-processor finds the step definitions.